- Search The Registry

 Bishop Daniel Payne

 Payne was ordained an elder in the Lutheran Church in 1837.
 He was admitted to the Philadelphia Annual Conference in 1842.
-He was the first Black president of a Black college in the western world, (Wilberforce University), where he served as their president for sixteen years advising that the school be purchased by the African Methodist Church.
+He was the first Black president of a Black college in the western world (Wilberforce University).
+He served as their president for sixteen years, advising the African Methodist Church purchased the school.
 Overall, Payne was the sixth Bishop of the African Methodist Episcopal Church.
-He built and nurtured churches in Washington D.C., New York and Baltimore.
+He built and nurtured churches in Washington, D.C., New York, and Baltimore.

 He was elected the Historiographer of the AME Church in 1848.
 Payne was elected a Bishop at the General Conference in New York City on May 7, 1852, where he presided over the 1st, 2nd, 3rd, and 7th Districts.
-He was a serious author, his books, "History of the A.M.E.
-Church,” 1891 and Recollections of Seventy Years 1888 were his greatest writings and were an authoritative source of history of the first 75 years of the church.
-He was married to Eliza Clark Payne, the father of one child and the stepfather of four children; Julia, John, Laura, Augusta and Peter.
-Bishop Daniel Alexander Payne died on November 2,1893.
+He was a serious author; his books, "History of the A.M.E.
+Church,” 1891 and Recollections of Seventy Years 1888, were his greatest writings and were an authoritative source of history of the first 75 years of the church.
+He was married to Eliza Clark Payne, the father of one child and the stepfather of four; Julia, John, Laura, Augusta, and Peter.
+Bishop Daniel Alexander Payne died on November 2, 1893.

 An Encyclopedia of African American Christian Heritage